abhishekbhalani/javascript_app/README.md

 3. run `npm install`
 4. run `npm start`

-It will auto compile with node and minified bin/app.js file as output
+It will auto compile and minified bin/app.js file as output by webpack module

 # Components